Censorship by Google: Russia

 In the four years from June 2020 to June 2024, Russia accounted for more than 60% of takedown requests.
 The country's internet censor, Roskomnadzor, is one of the government agencies that corresponds most frequently with Google – and has earned the nickname "Rosco" in some of its reports.
 Google removed a YouTube video that allegedly exposed "corruption among politicians" and made "some rhetorical threats of violent action against the alleged corrupt politicians."

 Russian citizens were also prevented from viewing certain posts on the company's Blogger platform, which "included criticism of Russian military history and policy, and Russian patriotic holidays.
 It also incited violence against residents of a Russian town," the report said.

 In 2022, the Company censored multiple YouTube videos calling for protests against the Russian Federation.
 Other pieces of content that criticised Putin, including the late Russian opposition leader Alexei Navalny's tactical voting recommendations, were temporarily blocked during the September 2021 election period.
 Roskomnadzor "and other Russian government entities" also asked that Google removed Navalny's Smart Voting app from its Play Store, which it did.

+South Korea

+In 2007, Google Korea introduced an age verification system for searches involving adult content in order to comply with South Korean regulations.
+Searches containing any of approximately 700 Korean terms designated as adult by the South Korean government produced results filtered by SafeSearch unless the user verified that they were at least 19 years old.
+At the time, verification required a user's name and resident registration number.
+Google implemented the system on 1 September 2007.
+Google continues to require users in South Korea to verify that they are at least 19 to view adult search results, with verification now conducted using personal information associated with a South Korean mobile phone account.

+Google continues to require age verification to display adult search results to users in South Korea.
+Google's filtering applies to all users in South Korea, but the identity mechanism required to lift that filtering depends on a Korean mobile-identity infrastructure to which short-term visitors do not have the same access.
+Its verification system requires a South Korean mobile phone number and asks users to identify whether they are South Korean citizens; this has been described as particularly cumbersome for short-term visitors.